14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/cinnamon-twist-original-candle?variant=42443958878289)
     Availability: Available
     Price: $64.95 USD
-- [Cinnamon Swirl Original Candle](https://affinatiliving.com/products/cinnamon-swirl-original-candle): Cinnamon Swirl Original Candle – 10 oz Fill your home with the warm, comforting scent of our Cinnamon Swirl Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a clean, even burn.
-The fragrance blends sweet cinnamon sugar, buttery pastry, and a hint of vanilla glaze—capturing the irresistible aroma of a freshly baked cinnamon roll.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for creating a cozy, bakery-inspired atmosphere that feels like home.
-Burn Time – 60–70 Hours
+- [Cinnamon Swirl Original Candle](https://affinatiliving.com/products/cinnamon-swirl-original-candle): Cinnamon Swirl Original Candle – 10 oz Cinnamon Swirl fills your home with the comforting aroma of warm cinnamon and sweet pastry notes.
+Cozy and familiar, it feels like fresh-baked comfort.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Ground CinnamonMiddle Notes: Sweet DoughBase Notes: Vanilla Sugar, Soft Spice Perfect for fall and winter or anytime you crave warmth and comfort.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:16Z
+  Updated: 2025-12-16T12:57:09Z
   Vendor: Affinati
   Product Type:
   Availability: Available